Default

 Challenging the Status Quo

 Yet, the fight for women's rights in Saudi Arabia is growing.
 Activists and groups are seeking changes to the Personal Status Law.
 They want to end the guardianship system that limits women.
-These people are key to changing the current system and making society fairer.
+These people are key to changing the current system and making society fairer through expat community engagement.

 This fight is still going on.
 It is vital for the global community and rights groups to back these efforts.
 Only by working together can we make real change and ensure women in Saudi Arabia are respected and free.